-Dept. K - Geology and Lapidary Superintendent: Judging: TBA
+Dept. K - Geology and Lapidary Superintendent: Alan Meinholdt Judging: Wednesday, July 30 - 5:00 p.m.

 - 1. The exhibit box should be 18" x 24" x 3 1⁄2".
 All specimens are to be arranged across the narrow (18") dimension of the exhibit box, making the exhibit 18" across the top and 24" deep exactly.
-IF A BOX HAS A SLIDING PLEXIGLAS COVER, it must be - removable from the top.
-Screws, locks or other devices that would prevent judges from removing Plexiglas cover should not be used. - 2.
-Each exhibitor is required to identify each display box by placing an identification label bearing name, county and number of specimens in the upper left-hand corner of the cover (inside use clear double-sided tape to adhere gummed labels), and by attaching a label with the same information on the lower right corner of the box (outside). - Geology specimens should be labeled with the number of the specimens, date collected, specimen name or description and county where collected. - For Classes 1, 2 and 3, specimens should be mounted in the box by proper groups - rocks, minerals, fossils. - 5.
-For Classes 1, 2 and 3, all specimens must be collected from locations in Kansas.
-Out-of-state specimens will not count in the minimum number for the class, nor will they be considered in the judging. - Each 4-Her pre-entered in Geology/Lapidary will participate in conference judging and must represent his or her project(s) in person.

-7. Lapidary Classes:
+IF A BOX HAS A SLIDING PLEXIGLAS COVER, it must be removable from the top.
+Screws, locks or other devices that would prevent judges from removing Plexiglas cover should not be used. - Each exhibitor is required to identify each display box by placing an identification label bearing name, county and number of specimens in the upper left-hand corner of the cover (inside use clear double-sided tape to adhere gummed labels), and by attaching a label with the same information on the lower right corner of the box (outside). - Geology specimens should be labeled with the number of the specimens, date collected, specimen name or description and county where collected. - 4.
+For Classes 1, 2 and 3, specimens should be mounted in the box by proper groups rocks, minerals, fossils. - All Geology specimens must be collected from locations in Kansas.
+Outof-state specimens will not count in the minimum number for the class, nor will they be considered in the judging.
+Unless collected from the Tri-State Mining Area (Ottawa county, OK; Newton and Jasper Counties, MO. - Each 4-Her pre-entered in Geology/Lapidary will participate in conference judging and must represent his or her project(s) in person. - 7.
+Lapidary Classes: